-What Is HDR photography?
+What Is HDR Real Estate Photography?

-Often this is done by some form of blending multiple exposures.
+This is done by blending multiple exposures.

 Why Use HDR for Real Estate Photography?

-You might know beforehand that you’ll be shooting a subject or location that will need HDR to balance out bright and dark areas, then you’ll definitely need multiple exposures that you can later blend.
+You might know beforehand that you’ll be shooting a subject or location that will need HDR to balance out bright and dark areas.
+If this is the case, you’ll definitely need multiple exposures you can later blend.